mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

     !Remove on Metal 2 dGPUs!

-4. For non-AVX2 CPUs, you need to disable f16c sysctl reporting to resolve CoreGraphics.framework crashing in macOS 13.3+:
+4. For non-AVX2 CPUs, you need to disable f16c sysctl reporting to resolve CoreGraphics.framework crashing or/and Safari rendering in macOS 13.3+:

 -   Add `revpatch=16c` to `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`

-5. OCLP now works with Ventura since 0.5.0+! (for 13.3+, use at least 0.6.3 to fully address mentioned issues above!)
+5. OCLP now works with Ventura since 0.5.0+! (for 13.3+, use at least 0.6.4 to fully address mentioned issues above!)

 -   https://github.com/dortania/OpenCore-Legacy-Patcher/releases/